 Houston Bar Association

 Christina Garcia-Henshaw focuses her legal practice on special education and related matters.
-She provides legal guidance to, and trainings for, school boards, district administrators, and campus personnel in the area of special education compliance and represents District’s in due process hearings; meditations; Admission, Review, and Dismissal committee meetings; and complaints filed with the Texas Education Agency and the Office for Civil Rights.
+She provides legal guidance to and training for school boards, district administrators, and campus personnel in the area of special education compliance.
+Christina represents districts in due process hearings, mediations, Admission, Review, and Dismissal committee meetings, and complaints filed with the Texas Education Agency and the Office for Civil Rights.

-Christina grew up in Houston and is a proud graduate of the Klein Independent School District.
-Before attending law school at the University of Texas School of Law, she had earned a double major in international business and marketing with a minor in economics from Loyola University Chicago.
+Christina grew up in Houston and is a proud graduate of Klein Independent School District, Loyola University Chicago, and The University of Texas School of Law.

 Communications by you with Walsh Gallegos, through this site or by e-mail, do not establish an attorney-client relationship between you and Walsh Gallegos.
 Walsh Gallegos does not agree to keep confidential any information that you send to Walsh Gallegos through this site or by e-mail, until Walsh Gallegos agrees to create an attorney-client relationship.
 Unless Walsh Gallegos has formally established an attorney-client relationship with you, DO NOT send through this site, or through any e-mail address posted on this site, any confidential information or any information that you want to be kept in confidence.